 - 1. Each university of applied sciences develops, in consultation with the PMR and before 1 April 2019, a policy to prevent too high a workload.
+The workload issue requires a systematic approach within the university of applied sciences.
+It is considered in greater detail, in consultation with the PMR, which parts of the organization or which categories of personnel are subject to work pressure in the sense of an insufficient balance between the workload and the employee's work capacity.
+Since workload is seen as a problem area, the employer will take a subsequent step, in consultation with the PMR.
 The policy leaves room for degree programmes and service departments to develop their own approach, depending on the specific needs and circumstances within the study or degree programmes and the service departments.
 Attention is to be paid, in any case, to: - hazard identification and risk assessment (RI&E); - employee survey; - position of starting employee, more in particular of starting lecturers; - dealing with the employee's peak load and employability time; - energy boosts; - leadership; - working climate (cooperation in team/with management); - organising in a more effective way (thinking about priorities); - MR training, managers and teams; - the available budget and possible future means; - staffing schedule in a qualitative and in a quantitative sense. - 2.
 If a university of applied sciences does not develop a policy in a specific field, it must explain the reason why not.
 The social annual report of the university of applied sciences must report on the practicability and the effectiveness of the policy.